Warbo/chriswarbo-net/projects/ivory/projective.md

  - Basic intro to projective geometry and homogeneous coordinates
  - Build up a library for PGA on top of raw GA units
  - Can we remain agnostic about the number of dimensions?
+   - Should work, since it's like "the" Clifford Algebra
    - If not, parameterise it.
    - Might be relevant for taking duals.
  - Try to remain interoperable with conformal geometric algebra: